ryjen/dotfiles/README.md

 # dotfiles

-my dotfiles for the perfect yellow submarine with a periscope to the real world.
+dotfiles for a perfect yellow submarine with a periscope and radar.

 ## manager